Lara St. John: Ancalagon Records

-In 1999, St. John founded the artist-owned record company, Ancalagon LLC.
-She formed the company as a result of her personal dissatisfaction with the marketing and production approach of larger recording companies.
+In 1999, St. John founded the artist-owned record company Ancalagon LLC.
+She did so as a result of her dissatisfaction with the marketing and production approach of larger recording companies.
 St. John named the record company after her pet iguana, Ancalagon.

 Internet presence

 St. John's recordings have been popular on iTunes.
 Her Bach: The Six Sonatas and Partitas for Violin Solo was iTunes' best-selling double album of 2007.
-Her previous recording, Bach: The Concerto Album, rose to number one in the iTunes' classical category in 2005, shortly after appearing in the "strongly recommended" section of Gramophone.
-Apolkalypse Now, featuring St. John as a member of the group Polkastra, was released on iTunes in July 2009.
+Her previous recording, Bach: The Concerto Album, rose to number one in the iTunes classical category in 2005, shortly after appearing in the "strongly recommended" section of Gramophone.
+Apolkalypse Now, featuring St. John as a member of the group Polkastra, was released on iTunes in 2009.

 Music videos

 St. John frequently produces and edits her own music videos, many of which are made available on YouTube.
 These include four videos of tracks from her "Shiksa" album.
-She has also participated in a video project series with dancer Stephanie Cadman, evoking the parallels between folk dancing and the dance movements of JS Bach.
+She has also participated in a video project series with dancer Stephanie Cadman, evoking the parallels between folk dancing and the dance movements of J. S. Bach.

-Recognition, notable reviews and awards
+Recognition, notable reviews, and awards

 St. John's work has been featured on NPR's All Things Considered, CNN's Showbiz Today, Fox News, the CBC, and the Bravo! special series, Live At the Rehearsal Hall.
 Three short films have been produced by Bravo! featuring St. John, High Wire Bach, Czardas Caprice and High Flying Bach.
 She has also appeared in People Magazine.

 At the 2008 Beijing Olympics, gold medalist Nastia Liukin performed her floor routine to "Variations on Dark Eyes (Occhi Chornye)", from St. John's Gypsy album.

 St. John's work has been reviewed by publications including The New York Times, the Los Angeles Times and U.S. News & World Report.